katalystcoin/Decentralized-Cryptographic-Gateway/README.md

 # Katalyst exchange

 ## Configuration

+Main worker and management panel are working as `systemd` services.
 At first start database structure will be created automatically.

-Service
+### Requirements

+All requirements listed in `requirements.txt` file.
+It is recommended to use VirtualEnv.

+### Systemd services

+Main worker service

 ```ini
 [Unit]